Revenue management: revenue management vs dynamic pricing

 Revenue management (RM) began in the airline industry (and of course expanded into related travel and hotel revenues management) in the 70’s and was introduced by British Airways when they experimented with differentiated fare products.
 BA (or at that point BOAC) introduced a static revenue management method called differential pricing to stimulate demand for seats that would otherwise fly empty.

-BA were one of the first airlines to differentiate the price of seats by offering customers capacity controlled “Earlybird” discounts.
+BA were one of the first airlines to differentiate the price of airline flight tickets by offering customers capacity controlled “Earlybird” discounts.

 Dynamic pricing is an advanced revenue management method that also fits under the broader revenue management umbrella.
 Like static revenue management methods, dynamic pricing began in the airline industry.